MotusWTS/motus/inst/doc/motus_R_package_usage.md

 There are two *flavours* of tag database:

-1. **receiver tag database**: all detections of any tags from a single receiver.
+1. **receiver database**: all detections of any tags from a single receiver.
-A receiver tag database has a name like `SG-1234BBBK5678.motus`; where the name is the serial number of the receiver.
+A receiver database has a name like `SG-1234BBBK5678.motus`; where the name is the serial number of the receiver.

-1. **project tag database**: all detections of *your* tags from across the motus network A project tag database has a name like `project-123.motus`, where the number is the motus project ID.
+1. **tag project database**: all detections of *your* tags from across the motus network A tag project database has a name like `project-123.motus`, where the number is the motus project ID.

 These correspond to the basic model of data sharing: